pqrs-org/pqrs.org/sites/truewidget/content/en/docs/configuration/open-at-login/index.md

 weight: 300
 ---

-You can launch TrueWidget automaticaly at login.
+You can configure whether TrueWidget launches at login in Settings.

 1. [Open Settings](../open-settings/).
-2. Enable `Open at login`.
+2. Modify `Open at login` setting.
     {{< local-image src="images/open-at-login@2x.png" >}}